-Differential spatial expression of the chemokine CXCL4/platelet-factor-4 (PF4) marks the progression of fibrosis
+Differential spatial expression of the chemokine CXCL4/platelet factor-4 marks the progression of fibrosis.

-The absence of hematopoietic CXCL4 ameliorates the MPN phenotype, reduces stromal cell activation and bone marrow fibrosis.
+The absence of hematopoietic CXCL4 ameliorates the MPN phenotype and reduces stromal cell activation and BM fibrosis.

 Primary myelofibrosis (PMF) is a myeloproliferative neoplasm (MPN) that leads to progressive bone marrow (BM) fibrosis.
-Although the cellular mutations involved in the PMF pathogenesis have been extensively investigated, the sequential events that drive stromal activation and fibrosis by hematopoietic–stromal cross-talk remain elusive.
-Using an unbiased approach and validation in MPN patients, we identified that the differential spatial expression of the chemokine CXCL4/platelet-factor-4 (PF4) marks the progression of fibrosis.
-We demonstrate that the absence of hematopoietic CXCL4 ameliorates the MPN phenotype, reduces stromal cell activation and BM fibrosis and decreases 1) the activation of pro-fibrotic pathways in megakaryocytes, 2) inflammation in fibrosis-driving cells and 3) JAK/STAT activation in both megakaryocytes and stromal cells in three murine PMF models.
-Our data indicate that higher CXCL4 expression in MPN has pro-fibrotic effects and is a mediator of the characteristic inflammation.
+Although the cellular mutations involved in the pathogenesis of PMF have been extensively investigated, the sequential events that drive stromal activation and fibrosis by hematopoietic–stromal cross-talk remain elusive.
+Using an unbiased approach and validation in patients with MPN, we determined that the differential spatial expression of the chemokine CXCL4/platelet factor-4 marks the progression of fibrosis.
+We show that the absence of hematopoietic CXCL4 ameliorates the MPN phenotype, reduces stromal cell activation and BM fibrosis, and decreases the activation of profibrotic pathways in megakaryocytes, inflammation in fibrosis-driving cells, and JAK/STAT activation in both megakaryocytes and stromal cells in 3 murine PMF models.
+Our data indicate that higher CXCL4 expression in MPN has profibrotic effects and is a mediator of the characteristic inflammation.
 Therefore, targeting CXCL4 might be a promising strategy to reduce inflammation in PMF.